 When a background metric $\hat h$ is fixed, we may write

 This functional $I_\gamma[\hat h]$ is clearly an analogue to the Yamabe functional.
 Hence one may ask if there is a metric which is the minimizer of $I_\gamma$ among metrics in the class $[\hat h]$ and whose curvature $Q_\gamma$ is a constant.
-We will refer that problem as a fractional Yamabe problem when $\gamma\in (0, 1)$.
+We will refer to that problem as a fractional Yamabe problem when $\gamma\in (0, 1)$.
 For the original Yamabe problem readers are refereed to \cite{Lee-Parker}, \cite{Schoen-Yau:book}.
-A similar question was studied in \cite{Qing-Raske:positive-solutions} for $\gamma >1$ and $g^+$ is a Poincar\'{e}-Einstein metric.
-Because of the lack of maximum principle those generalized Yamabe problems in general are difficult to solve.
+A similar question was studied in \cite{Qing-Raske:positive-solutions} for $\gamma >1$ and $g^+$ being a Poincar\'{e}-Einstein metric.
+Because of the lack of a maximum principle these generalized Yamabe problems in general are difficult to solve.
 Yet this new window to the analytic aspects of conformal geometry remains fascinating.
-In a recent work \cite{Guillarmou-Qing}, for example, it was proven that the location of the first scattering pole is dictated by the sign of the Yamabe constant and the Green's function of $P^{\hat h}_\gamma$ is positive for $\gamma\in (0, 1)$ when the Yamabe constant is positive, at least in the case that $g^+$ is conformally compact Einstein.
+For example, it was proven in \cite{Guillarmou-Qing} that the location of the first scattering pole is dictated by the sign of the Yamabe constant and the Green's function of $P^{\hat h}_\gamma$ is positive for $\gamma\in (0, 1)$ when the Yamabe constant is positive, at least in the case where $g^+$ is conformally compact Einstein.

 It turns out that one may use the relations of scattering operators and the Dirichlet-to-Neumann operators to reformulate the above fractional Yamabe problems as degenerate elliptic boundary value problems.
 The correspondence between pseudo-differential equations and degenerate elliptic boundary value problems is inspired by the works in \cite{Caffarelli-Silvestre}.
 Interestingly, the corresponding degenerate elliptic boundary value problem is a natural extension of the boundary Yamabe problem raised and studied in \cite{Escobar:conformal-deformation}.